GispoCoding/eis_toolkit/README.md

 > [!NOTE]
 > This repository is still in development.
 Check the [wiki page of EIS Toolkit](https://github.com/GispoCoding/eis_toolkit/wiki) for list of tools and [roadmap](#roadmap) for more details about the project.

-## Repository contents (DELETE?)
-- implementations of basic (geospatial) tools for MPM
-- demos in form of Jupyter notebooks
-- basic tests for included tools
-- instructions on how to contribute to the repository
-- installation instructions

-This repository contains source code related to eis_toolkit Python package, not source code of EIS QGIS Plugin.

 ## Installation
 You can find the latest release of EIS Toolkit in the [releases page](https://github.com/GispoCoding/eis_toolkit/releases) as Python wheel.
 To install EIS Toolkit, simply download the wheel and install with pip